hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

 etc.

-The function `corpus.segments` also has a second parameter (`fine`).
+However, the function `corpus.segments` accepts any amount of segmentation arguments.
-Its default value (`None`) indicates that the elements of a segment should be the data points themselves.
+When more than one segmentation is passed, this indicates hierarchical segmentation.
-However, you may want the elements of a segment to be grouped according to some other fine grained segmentation.
+The order of the segmentations is expected to correspond from coarse- to fine-grained.
-For example, you can set the coarse segmentation to be the sentences, and the fine-grained segmentation to be some phrase-level segmentation, such as chunks:
+For example, you can iterate over sentences grouped into chunks:

-    for Seg in corpus.segments(coarse='sent_num', fine='chunk_num'):
+    for seg in corpus.segments('sent_num', 'chunk_num'):
-        print(f'sent. {Seg["label_coarse"]}')
+    print(f'sent. {seg["label"]}')
-        for seg in Seg['segments']:
+    for subseg in seg['data']:
-            print(f'chunk {seg["label_fine"]}')
+        print(f'chunk {subseg["label"]}')
-            print(corpus.vocab.decode_sent(seg['data']))
+        print(corpus.vocab.decode_sent(subseg['data']))

     >>> sent.
 (0,)
     >>> chunk (0, 0)